linjonathan/linjonathan.github.io/_pages/research.md

 For the publicly available tropical cyclone downscaling model, see [here](https://github.com/linjonathan/tropical_cyclone_risk).

 ### In Prep.
+Lin J. Can Internal Variability Explain Trends in the Latitude of Lifetime Maximum Intensity?.

 Lin J., Lee C. Y., Sobel A. What is the practical predictability of point-wise tropical cyclone wind speed?.

 ### In Review.